 Looking For Some Parenting Advice?
 8 Tips From Experts

 Read a book with them.
 Do a craft with them.
 Take them for a walk around the neighborhood.
 Watch Peppa Pig with them.
-Remember that experiences mean more than stuff, and mean more than words.
-Think back on your childhood and how good it felt to have your parents undivided attention.
-Or if you did not, how much you wanted to.
+Remember that experiences mean more than things, and mean more than words.

 Remember that discipline is good for your kids.
 It may feel like punishment to them, but they need it to sharpen their skills in other areas.
 On a related note, be sure to pick your battles wisely.
 You cannot stay on top of every single behavior and rule all of the time and keep your sanity.
 Let the little things go and conserve your energy for what really matters.

 Be The Role Model Your Child Is Looking For

 You, as the parent, are your child's first and most important role model.
 It's a tough world out there, and your kids need to know they have someone to turn to when times get rough.

 They also need a good role model to model their behavior after, which can influence everything from the choices they make about what food to put into their mouths, to the people they befriend, to knowing what's good for them and what's bad for them.

 You do not have to be perfect to be a good role model.
 You need to behave in such a way that you would want your child to behave.
 This means no lying, apologizing when you're wrong, and being kind to other people.

 Pay attention to how you and your partner treat each other.
 Your relationship with your partner is the only relationship your child has to go on regarding how an intimate relationship is supposed to work.
 The way you behave with your partner in front of your child sets up the kind of relationship they will look for and one day emulate as an adult.

 Don't be Afraid to Show Affection